Shawnee State Park

-General Forbes camped his army within the boundaries of the park while building the Forbes Road in the campaign of 1758 against the French at Fort Duquesne, Pittsburgh.
+General Forbes camped his army within the boundaries of the park while marching the Forbes Road in the campaign of 1758 against the French at Fort Duquesne, Pittsburgh.
+The rear guard of the army was commanded by George Washington, who slept here on October 15, 1758.
 One can still walk remnants of the Forbes Trail within the park.

 The white barn, buildings and houses now surrounded by a lake of water were once surrounded by a sea of grass.
 These buildings belonged to John Bowman’s “Water Brooks Farm.”
 Bowman was president and chancellor of the University of Pittsburgh and was the driving force behind the building of the Cathedral of Learning.

 Add yourself to the DCNR's online community to receive info on this park, or parks in general.

 Like to spend time in the outdoors, meet friendly people and help make Pennsylvania State Parks great?
 Volunteering at a park might be for you.

 Becoming a Conservation Volunteer is easy.